<-------------------------------------------------------------------------------------------------------------------------->

 • CCM and DCM PFC boost

-For each covered topology, I provided basic power train diagram, brief operation principal, basic waveforms, DC transfer function which takes into account power losses, voltage and current stresses in switches and rectifiers, magnetics equations, DC and AC components of the currents in all coils, and often overlooked rms currents in input and output capacitors.
+For each covered topology, I provided basic power train diagram, operation principal, basic waveforms, DC transfer function which takes into account power losses, voltage and current stresses in switches and rectifiers, magnetics equations, DC and AC components of the currents in all coils, and often overlooked rms currents in input and output capacitors.
 The calculations are done for worth case input voltage – something that is not always intuitive.
 For example, magnetizing inductance in a CCM flyback transformer has to be calculated at high line, while in DCM – at low line.

-This handbook may speed up your design by saving time that would otherwise be spent on deriving equations or searching the literature, not to mention on re-spinning the board because of improperly selected magnetics or underrated components.
-See a review of the book on a reputable power electronic portal.
-You can download a free pdf chapter on flyback design to preview what's inside.
-If you find it useful, get the handbook here.
-You will have a choice between a printed version and Kindle Edition instant download (note, you don't need an actual Kindle device to read it- you can get there a free reader for your PC or a tablet).
-And if you have comments, suggestions, or you found an error, feel free to get in touch.
+here.
+You will have a choice between a printed version and Kindle Edition instant download (note, you don't need an actual Kindle device to read it- you can download there a free reader for your PC or a tablet).
+And after reading the book you have comments, suggestions, or found an error, feel free to get in touch.